I find that there is little difference between creating money, self-love,

 to start.
 I create an Appreciation Journal, writing about everything

-my heart.
-Anytime I catch myself thinking negatively, I whip out my Appreciation
+touched my heart.
+Anytime I catch myself thinking negatively, I whip

-Shift my perspective.
-I know that thinking about what I don't want is
+- Shift my perspective.
+I know that thinking about what I don't want

-powerless to give me what I do want, so it is important to shift my thoughts
+is powerless to give me what I do want, so it is important to shift

-toward what I want.
-That means using language that accurately describes
+my thoughts toward what I want.
+That means using language that accurately

 former focuses on sickness while the latter focuses on health.

-a mistake, so I ask myself why I believe that’s true.
-For example, if
+making a mistake, so I ask myself why I believe thats true.
+For example,

 not?
 What evidence have I gathered to prove that I am not good enough?